MicrosoftDocs/Hololens/hololens/hololens2-deployment-guide.md

 The first option is a multi-layer approach:

 1. Only assign licenses that the user requires.
 If you do not assign OneDrive, Outlook, SharePoint, Yammer, etc. to the user, he/she will not have access to those resources.
-The only licenses the users will need is RA, Intune, and AAD licenses to begin.
+The only licenses the users will need is Remote Assist, Intune, and AAD licenses to begin.
 1. Block apps (such as email) that you don’t want clients to access (See [How do we restrict apps](#How-do-we-restrict-apps-?)).
 1. Do NOT share usernames nor password with clients.
-To log into the HoloLens, an email and numerical PIN is required.
+To log into the HoloLens 2, an email and numerical PIN is required.

 The second option is to create a separate tenant that hosts clients.